AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 ![[Pasted image 20251218163742.png]]

-With both the pre-filtered en
+With both the pre-filtered environment map and the BRDF 2D LUT we can re-construct the indirect specular integral according to the split sum approximation.
+The combined result then acts as the indirect or ambient specular light.

+**Completing **